kumahq/kuma-website/app/_src/policies/traffic-metrics.md

 You can pass the `filter` query parameter to limit the results to metrics whose names match a given regular expression.
 By default all available metrics are returned.

-{% if_version lte:2.3.x %}
+{% if_version lte:2.4.x %}
 ### Secure metrics with TLS

 {{site.mesh_product_name}} allows configuring metrics endpoint with TLS.
-You can use it when the `Prometheus` deployment is outside of the mesh and requires security for the communication.
+You can use it when the `Prometheus` deployment is outside of the mesh and requires secure communication.

 {% tabs expose-metrics-data-plane-proxies-tls useUrlFragment=false %}
 {% tab expose-metrics-data-plane-proxies-tls Kubernetes %}